Kevin FitzGerald, SJ, PhD, PhD

 Bioethicist/Molecular Geneticist/Jesuit Priest

-Kevin T. FitzGerald, S.J., Ph.D., Ph.D., is the Dr. David Lauler Chair of Catholic Health Care Ethics in the Center for Clinical Bioethics at Georgetown University.
-He is also an Associate Professor in the Department of Oncology at the Georgetown University Medical Center and, in 2018, joined Creighton University as the new holder of the John A. Creighton University Professor endowed chair and associate professor in the Creighton University School of Medicine, Department of Medical Education.
+Kevin T. FitzGerald, S.J., Ph.D., Ph.D., is the chair of the Department of Medical Humanities and associate professor in the Creighton University School of Medicine, Department of Medical Education.
+Previously, he was the Dr. David Lauler Chair of Catholic Health Care Ethics in the Center for Clinical Bioethics at Georgetown University.
 He received a Ph.D. in molecular genetics, and a Ph.D. in bioethics, from Georgetown University.

 His research efforts focus on the investigation of abnormal gene expression in cancer, and on ethical issues in biomedical research and medical genomics.
 He has published both scientific and ethical articles in peer-reviewed journals, books, and in the popular press.
 Fr.
 FitzGerald has given presentations nationally and internationally, and often been interviewed by the news media, on such topics as human genetic engineering, cloning, stem cell research, and personalized medicine.